-The World Cup football (soccer) tournament, held by FIFA, is the “world’s most widely viewed sporting event” and takes place every four years to determine the world champion.
-Over the course of a month, 32 national teams compete in 64 matches to win the claim of the best soccer team in the world.
-The 2018 World Cup is scheduled to take place in Russia from June 14 to July 15, 2018.
+The World Cup tournament, held by FIFA, is the “world’s most widely viewed sporting event“.
+Every four years, 32 national teams compete in 64 matches to win the claim of the best soccer team in the world.
+The 2018 World Cup will take place in Russia from June 14 to July 15, 2018.

 - The World Cup in 2018 will mark the first time Russia has ever hosted this event and their 11th World Cup appearance.
 Their highest finish was 4th place in 1966.

 - An astounding 3.2 billion people (almost half of the world’s population) tuned in to watch the 2014 World Cup.

 - The World Cup has been played 20 times, Brazil holds the most titles with five.
 Italy and Germany are close behind with four each.